 - you quit a job where you were working 30 or more hours a week,

 - you are applying for SNAP within 60 days of quitting,

-Example: Frank S worked for McDonalds until September 30th when he quit over a personal dispute with a co-worker.
+Frank worked for McDonalds until September 30th when he quit over a personal dispute with a co-worker.
 He applied for SNAP for his family on October 15th.
-Because he quit his job within 60 days of his SNAP application, the family is eligible but not until November 1st (60 days after Frank quit).
-If he can show he had a good cause reason for quitting his job (or if he is exempt from the work registration rules) the family is eligible as of the date he applied - October 15th.
+He is subject to the voluntary quit rules.
+Because he quit his job within 60 days of his SNAP application, DTA says the whole family is ineligible for three months.
+If he can show he had a good cause reason for quitting his job the family is eligible as of the date he applied (October 15th).

 Currently, DTA workers should not ask for proof of a job that has ended(terminated) nor count income that has ended.
 DTA should accept verbal or written statements about income that has ended.

 The only exception to this COVID policy is when DTA gets conflicting earnings data from a database called Equifax or "The Work Number" that some employers (usually large companies or chains) use to report earnings.